Vashti259/datafun-05-sql/README.md

 I create a new GitHub repo with the name Datafun-05-sql.
 It includes the default README.md and a .gitignore for Python.
 I cloned it down to my machine in my Documents folder.
 I Use venv to create a new .venv environment in the repo on your machine.
-Activate your environment using the command for your operating system.
+The environment was activated using the command for my windows operating system.
 I installed pandas.
 I Installed pandas in.venv
 I ran pip freeze and redirect the results (>) into requirements.txt